PRIDE-Archive/pride-web/public/markdown/submitdatapage/content.md

 You can make your dataset public in two ways:

 - Via the PRIDE Archive web site (http://www.ebi.ac.uk/pride/archive).
-Once you have logged in with your user account at http://www.ebi.ac.uk/pride/archive/login you can click the green “Publish” buttons located next to your unpublished datasets.
+Once you have logged in with your user account at http://www.ebi.ac.uk/pride/archive/login you can list all your private datasets, after selecting the dataset to be published; the user can click the green “Publish” button to request the publication.
 Here you can provide details for your dataset and submit a web form.

 - If you are not the original submitter, you can contact pride-support@ebi.ac.uk.